 Sureplan will not disclose, share or sell your personal information to any unauthorised third party, and will only disclose your personal information to parties for the purposes of carrying out the functions outlined above or paying commission to our agents.

-Except as otherwise permitted by law, we only collect sensitive information about you if you consent to the collection of the information and if the information is reasonably necessary for the performance of our functions, as set out below.
+Except as otherwise permitted by law, we only collect sensitive information about you, such as medical and health information, if you consent to the collection of the information and if the information is reasonably necessary for the performance of our functions, as set out below.

 Purpose of collection